-Subjects must be able to safely discontinue any prohibited medications or supplements listed in Table 1 at least 2 weeks or 10 half-lives (whichever is longer) prior to the first dose of any study drug and not use these during the entire Treatment Period and for 30 days following discontinuation of study drugs.
+Subjects must be able to safely discontinue any prohibited medications or supplements listed in Table 1 at least 2 weeks or 10 half-lives (whichever is longer) prior to the first dose of any study drug and not use these during the entire DB or OL Treatment Periods and for 30 days following discontinuation of active study drugs.

-Table 1.Prohibited Medications and Supplements
+Table 1.
+Prohibited Medications and Supplements

-Medication or Supplement Name

-Red yeast rice (monacolin K), St. John's Wort Carbamazepine, phenytoin, pentobarbital, phenobarbital, primidone, rifabutin, rifampin Atorvastatin, lovastatin, simvastatin Astemizole, cisapride, terfenadine Efavirenz containing regimens
+Medication or Supplement Name Red yeast rice (monacolin K), St. John's Wort Carbamazepine, phenytoin, pentobarbital, phenobarbital, primidone, rifabutin, rifampin Atorvastatin, lovastatin, simvastatin Astemizole, cisapride, terfenadine Efavirenz containing regimens Some HMG-CoA reductase inhibitors (including atorvastatin, lovastatin, or simvastatin) should not be taken with

-^{} Some HMG-CoA reductase inhibitors (including atorvastatin, lovastatin, or simvastatin) should not be taken with the study drugs.
+Some HMG-CoA reductase inhibitors (including atorvastatin, lovastatin, or simvastatin) should not be taken with the study drugs.
 Subjects receiving these statins should either switch to pravastatin or rosuvastatin prior to the first dose of study drugs or may interrupt statin therapy throughout the treatment period and until 30 days after the last dose of study drug, based on the investigator's judgment.
 If switching to or continuing pravastatin or rosuvastatin, it is recommended to reduce the pravastatin dose by 50% or limit the rosuvastatin dose to 10 mg QD when taking with the study drugs.